-The tenancy agreement should be signed by both you and your landlord.
-Each tenant, if there are joint tenants, should receive a copy of the agreement.
+The tenancy agreement should be signed by all tenants and your landlord.
+If there are joint tenants, each tenant should receive a copy of the agreement.

-It is good practice for a written tenancy agreement to include the following details:-
+It’s good practice for a written tenancy agreement to include the following details:

 - your name and your landlord’s name and the address of the property which is being let